 It may sound mystical, but the crochet magic ring is really so easy.
 The magic ring is an alternative way to begin crocheting in the round.

-Today, I will show you how to start your next round crochet project with the magic ring.
+Today, we'll show you how to start your next in-the-round crochet project with the magic ring.

 You will need yarn and a hook to match your yarn's weight for this tutorial.